mos5939/Assessment-Honey_production/README.md

 If you are new to jupyter you can download jupyterlab through the Anaconda software which can be downloaded from the [Anaconda website](https://www.anaconda.com/products/distribution)

+## How to run
+As a jupyter notebook this project is designed to be run in jupyterlab with all necessary files and data compiled in the same folder as the notebook.

+## Expected output
+Running this program will produce a series of graphs and multi-panel plots assessing the trends in factors effecting honey production and their relation to each other, quantified and supported by descriptive and inferential statistical analysis.

 ## Sample dataset
 This project was written for analysis of data on Honey Production in America from 1995-2021.
 This dataset was compiled by Mohit Poudel of the Agriculture and Forestry University in Nepal with the goal of providing insights into honey production, demand, and supply across the United States of America.

-This dataset can be found within the repositary of this file as "US_honey_dataset.csv" or can alteranively be found at [link](https://www.kaggle.com/datasets/mohitpoudel/us-honey-production-19952021/download?datasetVersionNumber=1)
+This dataset can be found within the repository of this file as "US_honey_dataset.csv" or can alternatively be found at [link](https://www.kaggle.com/datasets/mohitpoudel/us-honey-production-19952021/download?datasetVersionNumber=1)

-## Methods